pbloem/profane-tmesis/if-croesus-goes-to-war.md

 She took as deep a breath as her curse allowed before answering.

-"Your son, Pamphilos, was stillborn.
+"_Your_ son, Pamphilos, was stillborn.
 You and Anaximene buried him in the old rose garden."

 I was too angry to notice the subtlety in her emphasis.
 I blundered on, in blind anger, deeper into the fish trap.